davidwed/ultradefrag/TestSuite/Create Fragmented Volumes/ReadMe_First.txt

 General Information:

-    This test suite is desingned to be used with volumes of 1GB in size, which allows for a really short processing time.
+    This test suite is designed to be used with volumes of 1GB in size, which allows for a really short processing time.

     It is used on a virtual machine to test the algorithm.